 We currently have two eye glass programs: Prescription Glasses: A client needing glasses must have an employment letter from employer stating the need to have glasses to perform the job.
 Or, for children in Marion County, when children need glasses for school, must have a letter from their school of attendance stating the need as well as a parent letter, proper ID, and social security cards for both parent and child.
 Reading Glasses: are given away at the office, we have a small reading chart to determine the strength needed for each client.

-We give/provide work boots to Marion County Residents.
+We provide work boots through a partnership with K-Mart to Marion County Residents.
 Those in need require a letter from the employer stating the need, a valid Marion County ID, and social security card.
-This must be brought in to our main office and undergo the "intake" process.

-The Recovery House Program is home to male residents only who live in our two recovery houses behind the main complex.
-These houses are often a main component for recovery to the residents as they work to improve their lives and begin to get "back on track."
+The Recovery House Program is home to male residents only who live in the transitional house behind the main complex.
+This program is often a main component for recovery to the residents as they work to improve their lives and get a fresh start.
 For more information, call 352.732.7858.

-Educational Programs are offered at the Learning Center, which provides training for our shelter residents in areas such as Parenting Skills, Anger Management, as well as Tutoring for school, computers, and GED degree.
+Educational Programs are offered at the Learning Center, which provides training for our shelter residents in areas such as parenting skills, anger management, and sewing classes, as well as tutoring for school, computers, and GED degree.
 Bible Study classes are provided each weekday morning for volunteers, residents, and staff, as well as for those who wish to participate.